jbcodeforce/aws-studies/docs/infra/index.md

 An SSL/TLS Certificate allows traffic between clients and load balancer to be encrypted in transit (in-flight encryption).

 * Load balancer uses an X.509 certificate (SSL/TLS server certificate).
-* Manage your own certificates using ACM (AWS Certificate Manager)
+* Manage our own certificates using ACM (AWS Certificate Manager)
 * When defining a HTTPS listener in a LB, we must specify a default certificate for the HTTPS protocol, while defining the routing rule to a given target group.
 Need multiple certs to support multiple domains.
 * Clients can use SNI (Server Name Indication) to specify the hostname they want to reach.
 The ALB or NLB will get the certificates for each host to support the TLS handshake.